HengzhunChen/HengzhunChen.github.io/note_/intro_website_build.md

 - Writing expressions as blocks

-  To add a math expression as a block, start a new line and delimit the expression with two dollar symbols $$
+  To add a math expression as a block, start a new line and delimit the expression with two dollar symbols `$$`

-  A blank line between last word line and the started symbol $$, and a blank line between the end symbol $$ and next word line are necessary to make it work correctly
+  A blank line between last word line and the started symbol `$$`, and a blank line between the end symbol `$$` and next word line are necessary to make it work correctly

 - Symbol conflicts between LaTeX and Markdown

-  - The absolute value symbol `|` in inline LaTeX expression may confused with the table separation of Markdown with different browsers.
+  - The absolute value symbol `|` in inline LaTeX expression may confused with the table separation of Markdown with different browsers, use command `\vert` instead of `|`

   - There should leave a space between `*` and the following LaTeX code to make it work as expected, for example `$x^* \in A$`.
+Furthermore, use command `\ast` instead of `*`

 - ...